atolcd/alfresco-audit-share/README.md

 **Caution:** please ensure you do not have unsaved custom files in the webapp folders before deleting.
 4. Start Alfresco

-Inside the project, you will find the `run.bat` and `run.sh` scripts.
+Inside the project, you will find the `run.bat`, `run.sh`, `run_v2.sh` scripts.
 These are convenience scripts to quickly compile / test / run the project.
 In the terminal window, use:

-- `./run.sh build_start` for Mac OS X or Linux.
+- `./run.sh build_start` for Mac OS X or Linux with Docker Compose v1.
+- `./run_v2.sh build_start` for Mac OS X or Linux with Docker Compose v2 and above.
 - `run.bat build_start` for Windows.

 If this is the first time you are doing this, it will take a while for Maven to download all the required dependencies and for Docker to download all the required images.